Ghostbusters (franchise): Music

-Songs

 The first film sparked the catchphrases, "Who ya gonna call?
 Ghostbusters!" and "I ain't afraid of no ghost".
 Both came from the theme song performed by Ray Parker Jr., who wrote it in a day and a half.
-The song was a huge hit, staying at No. 1 for three weeks on Billboard's Hot 100 chart and No. 1 for two weeks on the Black Singles chart.
+The song was a huge hit, staying at No. 1 for three weeks on Billboards Hot 100 chart and No. 1 for two weeks on the Black Singles chart.
 The song earned Parker an Academy Award nomination for "Best Original Song".

 The music video produced for the song is considered one of the key productions in the early music video era, and was a No. 1 MTV video.
 Directed by Reitman, and produced by Jeffrey Abelson, the video organically integrated footage of the film in a specially designed haunted house, lined with neon in its entirety.
 The film footage was intercut with a humorous performance by Parker and featured cameo appearances by celebrities who joined in the call and response chorus, including Chevy Chase, Irene Cara, John Candy, Nickolas Ashford, Melissa Gilbert, Jeffrey Tambor, George Wendt, Al Franken, Danny DeVito, Carly Simon, Peter Falk, and Teri Garr.
 The video ends with footage of the four main Ghostbusters actors, in costume and character, dancing in Times Square behind Parker, joining in the singing.

 The sequel spawned two singles from its soundtrack.
 R&B artist Bobby Brown had a successful hit with "On Our Own", while hip hop group Run-D.M.C. were commissioned to perform "Ghostbusters (rap version)" for the sequel.